 The visible results of such confusion, ignorance, and subversion include:

-the abandonment of a "core curriculum" at almost all the major colleges and universities in America - that curriculum which exposed students to the ideas, history, and literary and cultural achievements of Western civilization; and
+- the abandonment of a classical liberal arts "core curriculum" at almost all the major colleges and universities in America - that curriculum which exposed students to the ideas, history, and literary and cultural achievements of Western civilization; and

-the consequent loss of cultural, historical, and philosophical literacy and common intellectual and cultural bonds (of the high culture variety) among Americans who purport to be educated, and their substitution by bonds based solely on materialistic utilitarianism and low, "popular" culture.
+- the consequent loss of cultural, historical, and philosophical literacy and the common intellectual and cultural bonds (especially of the high culture variety) among Americans who purport to be educated, and their substitution by bonds based solely on materialistic utilitarianism and low, "popular" culture.

 One result of such developments is the ongoing "culture war" whose protagonists are represented by various institutions.
 On the artistic side of this conflict are a few institutions like the Metropolitan Museum of Art, which represent the apogee of high civilization of the West.
 Such institutions stand and prosper precisely because there are private citizens who understand the importance for the larger common good of the preservation and advancement of this level of culture.

 In Europe, this process is even further advanced than in America.
-There, we are witnessing not only the degradation of venerable cultures but also their gradual disappearance - through "civilizational fatigue," demographic suicide, massive Moslem immigration, and the loss of national identity and culture.
+There, we are witnessing not only the degradation of venerable cultures but also their gradual disappearance - through "civilizational fatigue," a culture of selfish hedonism, demographic suicide, massive Moslem immigration, post-national integration, and the suppression of national identity and culture.
 History reveals that the loss of civilization is assuredly not impossible - witness great civilizations of the past that now lie in ruins as a result of war, economic catastrophe, mass migration, and moral-cultural decay.
 Imagine what would happen to the Met, the Louvre, the Prado, or the Uffizi if radical Islamists were to succeed in their mission to establish a global Caliphate a hundred years from now.
 Such nightmares need not keep us awake if a concerned and vigilant citizenry does its part to preserve our precious inheritance.

 As disparate as this disturbing congeries of problems would seem, there are actually coherent ways to address them.
 The most strategically effective solutions must involve recognition that there are certain decisive causes of the problems involved.
 These causes are principally in the realm of ideas - ideas that have consequences, consequences that we now lament.